srgio-es/teamcenter-mcp-server/memory-bank/systemPatterns.md

    - API calls have configurable timeouts to prevent hanging operations
    - AbortController is used for request cancellation
    - Timeout errors are properly categorized and reported

+6. **Logging Strategy**:
+   - Configurable log levels to control verbosity
+   - Request/response logging with unique IDs for traceability
+   - Structured logging with metadata for better analysis
+   - Sensitive information is masked in logs